Nitto Denko (OTCMKTS:NDEKY) Issues FY 2022 Earnings Guidance

-Nitto Denko (OTCMKTS:NDEKY) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $5.530-$5.530 for the period.
+Nitto Denko (OTCMKTS:NDEKY) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided EPS guidance of $5.530-$5.530 for the period.
 The company issued revenue guidance of $7.69 billion-$7.69 billion.

-Separately, Zacks Investment Research cut shares of Nitto Denko from a buy rating to a hold rating in a research note on Thursday, September 30th.
+Separately, Zacks Investment Research downgraded Nitto Denko from a buy rating to a hold rating in a research report on Thursday, September 30th.

 Nitto Denko Corp. engages in the manufacture and sale of adhesives, optical films, semiconductors, electronic devices, and consumer products.
 It operates through the following segments: Industrial Tape, Optronics, Life Science, and Others.
 The Industrial Tape segment manufactures and sells sealing, protective, and packaging products as well as automobile materials.